ASE-ESRS/MARTIN-server/README.md

 The AWS [Lambda Management Console](https://eu-west-2.console.aws.amazon.com/lambda/home?region=eu-west-2#/functions/HandleLocationUpdate?tab=configuration) hosts the **JavaScript** code that powers the server-side of the project.

+The deprecated [codebase](https://github.com/ASE-ESRS/Group-Project) previously both the client-side _and_ server-side code.
+The repositories have been split into the two distinct projects (this, and the [MARTIN-client repo](https://github.com/ASE-ESRS/MARTIN-client)) as they are conceptually separate developments.
+Splitting the repositories also aided the use of Travis CI (discussed below).

+Code is 'owned' jointly by the 'project'. [`git-blame`](https://git-scm.com/docs/git-blame) will be used to determine the author of code.

 Entries are made in the `locations` [DynamoDB table](https://eu-west-2.console.aws.amazon.com/dynamodb/home?region=eu-west-2#tables:selected=locations).

 #### Why AWS?